pyboussinesq/TwoDimBoussinesq/README.md

 # History
 TwoDimBoussinesq started as a script for solving the 2D (x-z) when Boussinesq equations when Cesar was a fellow of the [WHOI GFD Program](https://www.whoi.edu/gfd/).
 This script was crafted in an afternoon hack.
-Its design partly builds on [pyqg](http://pyqg.readthedocs.org/en/stable/).
+Its design builds on the basic model class of [pyqg](http://pyqg.readthedocs.org/en/stable/).

 The code uses Fourier pseudo-spectral methods.
 Time-stepping is performed using a semi-implicit, low-storage RK3-theta method.